creative-origin/.github/pull_request_template.md

-# Application to Join Creative Origin Alliance
+# Application to Join Creative Origin

 Please check the following steps: